MelikaSepidband/MDS-and-Isomap/README.md

 # MDS-and-Isomap
-we have distances between cities in Iran (distances.xlcx) and we show their position on map by MDS and Isomap algorithms.
+we have distances between cities in Iran (distances.xlsx) and we want to show their position on map by MDS and Isomap algorithms.